 The last brand he built didn’t feel authentic.
-So we clarified his core values and strategized how to build a new business aligned with them.
+So we clarified his Core Value and strategized how to build a new business aligned with it.

 A few months later, his new business was generating 10x his investment in coaching every month.